LakynFelix/EmployeeTracker/README.md

 # Description:
-Using node we took in information from the user to generate a random readme.md file whenever you run through it.
+Using node.s we a created an Employee tracker using node, inquirer, and MySQL.

 # Usage:
-  Node.js, mySql,
+  Node.js, MySql,

 ##  Professional Readme